-Even if you aren’t making the change for the environment, buying produce seasonally saves you money because fruits and vegetables are cheaper in season because the natural supply is high.
+Even if you aren’t making the change for the environment, buying produce seasonally saves you money because fruits and vegetables are cheaper in the season because the natural supply is high.
 Buying local seasonal fruits and vegetables saves a lot of transportation energy.

 Maybe you don’t care about the money or the environment, but rather you want the freshest and best tasting produce, so you’ve decided to make the switch.

-No matter what you reason is, produce that is bought in season is a great idea because it tastes better, is better for the environment and it is gentler on your food budget.
+No matter what you reason is, produce that is bought in the season is a great idea because it tastes better, is better for the environment and it is gentler on your food budget.

 Here’s a breakdown of typical in-season produce based on the season.
 Go green and eating seasonally.